hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 ### More information

-In the EasyBuild output in `the eb_out.*` files are the issues summarized.
+In the EasyBuild output `eb_out.*` files are issues summarized.
 Often more details are required.
 There are more detailed log files created in the temporary directory.
 On the compute nodes they are deleted at the end of the job, but on the login node (ivy) they are kept.
 The location is mentioned near the end of the output and typically is after `Results of the build can be found in the log file`.

 ### Hidden Modules